PADL/libbrowserid/doc/api.md

     CFRelease(context);

-Regardless of whether you have CFRuntime.h installed, libbrowserid will use CFNetwork instead of libcurl if available.
+Regardless of whether you have CFRuntime.h installed, libbrowserid will use CFNetwork instead of libcurl if available, and CoreFoundation instead of libjansson..
 This is not necessarily OS X-specific, although it''s unlikely other platforms will have this.
+(So, on OS X and iOS, you can treat any json_t objects returned by libbrowserid APIs as CoreFoundation types.)

 ## Windows port